bulian-ai/Tabular_Synthesizers/bulian/synthesizers/twin-synthesizer.md

 # Twin Synthesizer

-## Bulian Synthesizers

-The synthetic data models found on this folder operate on single datasets, passed as python `pandas.DataFrame` and column list specified by Numeric and Categorical columns passes as python `list`.

-### Twin Synthesizer

-***

 GAN models inherits from `BaseSynthesizer` class; generate non-privacy preserving synthetic datasets given an input python `pandas.DataFrame` and column list broken by numeric and categorical columns passes as python `list`.

 ***